browsermedia/bcms_seo_sitemap/README.markdown

 BrowserCMS' menu_items helper.
 This means that hidden or unpublished pages will not be included.
 Empty sections are also ignored.

-The xml document is exposed at /sitemaps/google.xml
+The xml document is exposed at /sitemaps/google.xml, but you might need to add ?format=xml to view this in a browser.

 ## Installation